-Leading off this week, and this is an unsettling, fascinating read: The Online Legacy of a Suicide Cult and the Webmasters Who Stayed Behind
+Friday Links!Leading off this week, and this is an unsettling, fascinating read: The Online Legacy of a Suicide Cult and the Webmasters Who Stayed Behind.

 From J.R.
-Parnell, and the unexpected implications of genetic testing continue to interest: With genetic testing, I gave my parents the gift of divorce
+Parnell, and the unexpected implications of genetic testing continue to interest: With genetic testing, I gave my parents the gift of divorce.

-From Dan Willhite, and yes, this is fantastic: 20 Fun Grid Facts (Hex Grids)
+From Dan Willhite, and yes, this is fantastic: 20 Fun Grid Facts (Hex Grids).

-From Dan Rowland, and this is hilarious: Our Ancestors Wore Babies Into Battle
+From Dan Rowland, and this is hilarious: Our Ancestors Wore Babies Into Battle.

-From The Edwin Garcia Links Machine, and this is the future, it's A War Photographer Embeds Himself Inside a Video Game
+From The Edwin Garcia Links Machine, and this is the future, it's A War Photographer Embeds Himself Inside a Video Game.

-From Jonathan Arnold, and this is terrific: 365 Paintings for Ants with Lorraine Loots
+From Jonathan Arnold, and this is terrific: 365 Paintings for Ants with Lorraine Loots.

-From Tim Lesnick, and this is certainly one of the greatest headlines ever: SHERIFF: BURNED ARMPIT HAIR LED TO IDAHO CAR CRASH
+From Tim Lesnick, and this is certainly one of the greatest headlines ever: SHERIFF: BURNED ARMPIT HAIR LED TO IDAHO CAR CRASH.

 This very short film is entirely wonderful: Practice!

-DQ Reader My Wife sent this along, and these images are stunning: Finalists Of The 2014 Wildlife Photographer Of The Year Competition Will Leave You Wanting More
+DQ Reader My Wife sent this along, and these images are stunning: Finalists Of The 2014 Wildlife Photographer Of The Year Competition Will Leave You Wanting More.

-The incredibly Laura Shigihara's new game, Rakuen: Paradise Found, has a new trailer
+The incredibly Laura Shigihara's new game, Rakuen: Paradise Found, has a new trailer.

-One more, and art forgery never fails to fascinate (me, at least): Talking With America’s Best Art Forger and the Man Who Tracked Him Down
+One more, and art forgery never fails to fascinate (me, at least): Talking With America’s Best Art Forger and the Man Who Tracked Him Down.

-If you're a non-UK reader who is curious about the Scottish independence vote (which has already happened earlier today, with results about to start tricking in), this looks like a decent spot to follow what's happening:
+If You're CuriousIf you're a non-UK reader who is curious about the Scottish independence vote (which has already happened earlier today, with results about to start tricking in), this looks like a decent spot to follow what's happening:

-Scottish referendum results - live coverage of the independence vote
+Scottish referendum results - live coverage of the independence vote.